public-transport/gtfs-via-postgres/readme.md

                                   on to be specified as well (e.g. stop_times.txt requires trips.txt).
 Default: false
     --ignore-unsupported      -u  Ignore unsupported files.
-Default: false --trips-without-shape-id      Don't add a shape_id to each trips.txt item.
+Default: false --trips-without-shape-id      Don't require trips.txt items to have a shape_id.
     --routes-without-agency-id    Don't require routes.txt items to have an agency_id.
 Examples:
     gtfs-to-sql some-gtfs/*.txt | psql -b # import into PostgreSQL